The Enchanted Pig: Synopsis

 She sets out as soon as she gets herself three pairs of iron shoes and a steel staff.
-She wanders far, until she comes to the house of the Moon.
+She wanders far, until she comes to the house of the Moon (Sânta Lună).
 The Moon's mother lets her in, and while she is there, she gives birth to a son.
 The Moon's mother tells her that the Moon could not tell her where to find her husband, but she can go on, to the Sun.
 She also gives her a chicken and tells her to keep every one of the bones.
 The princess thanks her, throws away one pair of shoes, which was worn out, and puts on another.

-She finally wends her way to the Sun's house, and the Sun's mother lets her in.
+She finally finds her way to the Sun's house, and the Sun's mother lets her in.
 She hides her, because the Sun is always ill-tempered when he returns.
 He is, but his mother soothes him, and asked about her husband.
 He cannot tell her, so his mother sends her on, to the Wind.
-Also, she gives her a chicken and tells her to keep care of the bones.
+Also, she gives her a chicken and tells her to take care of the bones.
 Here, she throws out the second pair of shoes.

 At the Wind's house, his mother discovers that her husband lives in a wood no axe could cut through.
 She sends her to it, with a chicken and instructions to keep every bone.
 The princess goes on, although her third pair of shoes wears through, on the Milky Way.
 She finds the castle where her husband lives, and the bones stick together to form her a ladder to let her in.
 She is one bone short, and cuts off her little finger to complete the ladder.
 Her husband returns, and the spell on him is broken.